Jim Gardner (broadcaster): Career

 In 1970, Gardner became a desk assistant, writer, and producer for 1010 WINS in New York City.
 In 1972, Gardner became a reporter for WFAS radio in White Plains, New York, and soon became news director.
 While not finding work in television, he considered re-enrolling for a graduate program at Brown University.
 Two years later, he began his television broadcast career at WKBW-TV in Buffalo, New York.
 He took the stage name Gardner because of antisemitism in the Buffalo community, and the thought that there were too many Jewish names on staff.

 Gardner worked for WPVI in Philadelphia from June 1, 1976 to December 21, 2022.
 He started as a reporter and noon anchor, before anchoring the 5:30 PM news by November 1976.
 He had solo anchored the 6:00 PM weekday newscasts since May 11, 1977, replacing Larry Kane; he also solo anchored the 11:00 PM weekday newscast between May 11, 1977 and January 11, 2022.
-He covered every Democratic and Republican presidential convention from 1980 on, and has interviewed every president and major presidential candidate from 1976 on.
+He covered every Democratic and Republican presidential convention from 1980 on, and has interviewed every president and major presidential candidate from 1976 to 2022.
 Gardner has also traveled to the scene of breaking news across the world.

 On November 10, 2021, Gardner announced his intentions to retire from broadcasting at the end of 2022.
 Prior to his retirement, Gardner left his position as anchorman on Action News at 11:00 PM on January 11, 2022, and remained on the 6:00 PM broadcast until his retirement and final broadcast at 6:00 PM on December 21, 2022.
-Gardner is the second-longest serving news anchor in United States television history, after Dave Ward at Houston sister station KTRK-TV who retired in 2017 after 49 years of anchoring the evening news.